Jon Ford (American politician)

-Jonathan "Jon" Ford (born September 15, 1972) is a Republican member of the Indiana State Senate, representing District 38.
-He was first elected to the Indiana Senate in 2014, where he defeated the 12-year incumbent Timothy Skinner.
-Before running for office Ford was the president of All State Manufacturing.
+Jonathan "Jon" Ford (born September 15, 1972) is a former Republican member of the Indiana State Senate, representing District 38 from 2014 to 2023.

+Early life

+Ford was the president of All State Manufacturing.
 His main goal was to "focus on building the Wabash Valley's reputation as a quality place to study, work and live."
-Ford was a member of the Honey Creek Township Board.
+Ford was a member of the Honey Creek Township.
 He was also the president of the Swope Art Museum and the Indiana Leadership Forum.